thatcherfreeman/utility-dctls/README.md

 ### DCTL Parameters
 **Photon Exposure** (stops): The input signal is multiplied by `_exp2f(photon exposure)`to compute the variance

+**Noise Mode**: Indicates a different noise mode.
+In RGB, noise is computed on each channel independently, In Monochrome Noise mode, I recycle the same random seed for all three channels to avoid introducing chroma noise.

 **Seed Position X/Y**: Coordinate of the pixel used to generate a random seed.